NexusQuile/CC2-Higher-Resolution/README.md

-# CC2 UI Enhancer Higher Resolution
+# CC2 Higher Resolution UI Enhancer
-Mod expanding on UI Enhancer mod for Carrier Command 2 to increase the resolution of bridge screens and provide further improvements.
+Mod expanding on UI Enhancer mod for Carrier Command 2 to increase the resolution of bridge screens and provide further UI improvements.
 This mod also includes Captain Controls by Mr Scoot.

-##Source Mods
+## Source Mods
+This mod includes the following mods:
-UI Enhancer Mod is by Quantx and others and is on https://github.com/Quantx/CC2-UI-Enhancer and can be download through the Steam Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2761300794.
+- UI Enhancer Mod is by Quantx and others and is on https://github.com/Quantx/CC2-UI-Enhancer and can be download through the Steam Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2761300794.

-Captain Controls is by Mr Scoot and others and can be downloaded through the Steam Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2824746567.
+- Captain Controls is by Mr Scoot and others and can be downloaded through the Steam Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2824746567.

-##High Resolution Changes
+## Higher Resolution Changes
 This Mod makes the following further changes to UI Enhancer
 - Navigation Screens
   - increases resolution of the three lower helm screens (increase from 128 x 128 to 256 x 256, they now match the resolution of the vehicle control screens)